Second Republic of Korea

-The Second republic was founded during the April Revolution mass protests against President Syngman Rhee, succeeding the First republic and establishing a parliamentary government under President Yun Bo-seon and Prime Minister Chang Myon.
+The Second Republic was founded months after the April Revolution mass protests against President Syngman Rhee, succeeding the First Republic and establishing a parliamentary government under President Yun Posun and Prime Minister Chang Myon.
 The Second Republic ended Rhee's authoritarianism and repression, formed a liberal democracy, and formulated the first Five-Year Plans to develop the formerly neglected economy.
-The Second Republic's failure to improve South Korea's political and economic issues led to instability, and after thirteen months it was overthrown by the South Korean Army in the May 16 coup led by Park Chung-hee.
-The second republic was replaced by a provisional military government under the Supreme Council for National Reconstruction, leading to the third Republic of Korea.
+After thirteen months it was overthrown by the South Korean Army in the May 16 coup led by Park Chung Hee.
+The Second Republic was replaced by a provisional military government under the Supreme Council for National Reconstruction, leading to the Third Republic of Korea.

-The short-lived second republic was the only government under a parliamentary system in the history of Korea.
+The short-lived Second Republic was the only parliamentary government in the history of Korea.

 Establishment

 The First Republic of Korea had existed since 1948 under President Syngman Rhee, who was widely considered to be a corrupt leader abused his presidential powers to maintain his rule and cronyism.
-Although the First Republic was officially a representative democracy, Rhee adopted a strongly anti-communist position and used the threat of communism to enact a policy (such as National Security Act) of severe repression against all political opposition, effectively assuming dictatorial powers.
+Although the First Republic was officially a representative democracy, Rhee adopted a strongly anti-communist position and used the threat of communism to enact a policy (such as the National Security Act) of severe repression against all political opposition, effectively assuming dictatorial powers.

 Tolerance of Rhee and his Liberal Party-dominated government declined in the mid-to-late 1950s, as the South Korean public were increasingly discontent with the repression and the limited economic and social development.
-In April 1960, Rhee was overthrown by widespread protests known as the "April Revolution" in response to the discovery of a high school student murdered by police during demonstrations against Rhee and rigged election in March.
+In April 1960, Rhee was overthrown by widespread protests known as the "April Revolution" in response to the discovery of a high school student murdered by police during demonstrations against Rhee and rigged elections in March.

-After Rhee's fall, power was briefly held by a caretaker government headed by Heo Jeong as Prime Minister until a new parliamentary election was held on 29 July 1960.
+After Rhee's fall, power was briefly held by a caretaker government headed by Ho Chong as prime minister until a parliamentary election was held on 29 July 1960.